shintarotakechi/job-hunt-buddy-claude/initial_need.md

 Google Calendar integration for interview scheduling and reminders.

-Fully autonomous workflow using Stagehand and Mastra, running continuously in the background.
+Fully autonomous workflow using Playwright.NET, Semantic Kernel, and Hangfire, running continuously in the background.

 User flow: